Connections the quarterly journal

 Paramonov, Vladimir, Aleksey Strokov, and Oleg Stolpovski.
 Russia in Central Asia: Policy, Security and Economics.
 Hauppauge, NY: Nova Science Publishers, 2009.

 Georgiev, Vladimir.
-"Turkmeno-afganskaya granitsa mozhet stat` bezkontrol`noi."
+"Turkmeno-afganskaya granitsa mozhet stat` bezkontrol`noi(link is external)."
 Nezavisimaya Gazeta (1999).

 Belokrenitsky, Vyacheslav.
-"Russian–Afghan Relations."
+"Russian–Afghan Relations(link is external)."
 In Russia and Asia: The Emerging Security Agenda, 205.
 Stockholm: Stockholm International Peace Research Institute, 1999.

 Tursunov, Bakhrom, and Marina Pikulina.
 Severe Lessons of Batken In Conflict Studies Research Centre.
 Defence Academy of the United Kingdom, 1999.